Don Was: Early life and career

 In 2023, it was announced that Was would join former Dead & Company members Weir, Lane, Jeff Chimenti, Oteil Burbridge and Mickey Hart as part of Dead Ahead, a four-day festival in Cancún, Mexico in early 2024.

 Personal life

-Was is the son of World War II veteran and Bronze Star Medal awardee Bill Fagenson, who served with the 96th Infantry, 381st Regiment.
+Was is the son of Bill Fagenson, a World War II veteran and Bronze Star Medal recipient, who served with the 381st Infantry Regiment of the 96th Infantry Division.
 Was's sister is Nancy Potok, former Chief Statistician of the United States.

 Was is married to former Virgin Records A&R executive and video director Gemma Corfield, and they have three sons, including Tony.